The Mesquite Online News - Texas A&M University-San Antonio

 Christopher Valdovinos

-Christopher Valdovinos is a communications freshman at Texas A&M University-San Antonio minoring in Business Administration.
+Christopher Valdovinos is a communications junior at Texas A&M University-San Antonio minoring in marketing.
 Aside from attending school full-time, he works as a Certified Academic Advisor at his alma mater St. Philip’s College where he earned his associate degree in cybersecurity.
 In his free time, he enjoys spending time with family and friends, and looking for ways to refine his photography skills.
 Upon graduating, he hopes to pursue a career in public relations or photojournalism.

 Join the Conversation